yaoyunqian/vg101_hw1_ex4_a/README.md

 A brief description of README File
 -----------------------------------
-README File is a file edited by programming language online, in which you can conveniently actualize the expected format of your file contents.
+README File is a file edited by programming language online, in which you can give explanations, approaches and other necessary information about a program you developed.
 Through certain applications of signs and instructions, you can set the title, create a list, adjust the spaces, insert an image and so on in this file.
-And this file can be shared online, peer-reviewed and improved by others if you want to.
+And with the help of this file, your codes shared online can be better understood, peer-reviewed and improved by others if you want to.

 Normaltive contents of a README File
 ------------------------------------